nasa-jpl/ION-DTN/gh-pages/docs/Known-Issues.md

-# Known Issues & Patches
+# Knowledge Base, Issues & Patches

-Here is a list of known issues that will updated on a regular basis to captures various lessons-learned relating to the configurations, testing, performance, and deployment of ION:
+This is a short list of information regarding ION operation, known issues, and patches.

+Most of these information are likely to be found in other longer documents but it is presented here in a summarized form for easier search.
+Another useful document is the [ION Deployment Guide](./ION-Deployment-Guide.md) which contains recommendations on configuring and running ION and performance data.

 ## Convergence Layer Adaptor